Hang gliding 1974 part 4

 This page continues from Hang gliding 1974 part 3.

 Many of the images on this page are artistic derivations of contemporary photos.
 See Copyright of early hang gliding photos.

-These photos of Roger Platt of Poole in Dorset, England, are by Roland Lewis-Evans, who was to become a leading hang glider sail-maker.
+These photos of Roger Platt of Poole in Dorset, England, are by Roland Lewis-Evans.
+Like John LaTorre in the USA, Roly was to become a leading hang glider sail-maker.
 Roger bought this glider from somebody in Brighton, Sussex, via an advert in the weekly periodical Exchange & Mart.
 We suspect that it is an early Skyhook with a replacement control frame and a stand-up webbing harness, like that made by Wasp in Surrey, rather than a Skyhook seat harness.
 Notice the absence of top rigging and the flapping of the distorted sail.

 Roger previously manufactured surf boards.
 In keeping with the ‘surfing model’ of early southern California hang gliding, wittingly or otherwise, together with Pete Jordan, he started manufacturing hang gliders and harnesses under the name Kestrel Kites in Poole.